AdamGreenhill/Hermes/README.md

 	-a '<MailGun API key>' 		 			\
 	-d '<domain of e-mail>'
 ```
+## Common errors
+- Google will return an error if the account does not have [Less Secure Apps](https://www.google.com/settings/security/lesssecureapps) enabled
+- Your firewall may prevent the script from connecting directly to an SMTP server

 ## Contribute
 Spotted a bug?
 Want to add features?
 Increase the performance?